-- (d) Credit risk - i.
+- (c) Cash flow and fair value interest rate risk - i.
+The Group's main interest rate risk arises from long-term borrowings with variable rates, which expose the Group to cash flow interest rate risk.
+During 2023 and 2022, the Group's borrowings at variable rate were mainly denominated in New Taiwan dollars. - ii.
+If the borrowing interest rate had increased/decreased by 1% with all other variables held constant, there is no effect on the profit after tax during 2023 and 2022. - (d) Credit risk - i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - ii.
 The Group manages its credit risk taking into consideration the entire group's concern.
 For banks and financial institutions, only banks with good credit and financial institutions with sufficient investment grades or above are deemed acceptable for investing.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
-The utilisation of credit limits is regularly monitored.
+The utilisation of credit limits is regularly monitored. - iii.

-- iii.
 The Group assesses expected credit loss on individual significant defaulted accounts receivable, and classifies remaining customers' accounts receivable in accordance with characteristics of customer types.
 The Group applies different loss rate methodology or provision matrix as basis to estimate expected credit loss on different groups. - iv.
 The Group used the forecastability to adjust historical and timely information to assess the default possibility of accounts receivable.
 According to abovementioned consideration and information, the Group does not expect any significant default possibility of accounts receivable. - v.
 The Group used the forecastability of Taiwan Institute of Economic Research boom observation report to adjust historical and timely information to assess the default possibility of accounts receivable.
-On December 31, 2022 and 2021, the provision matrix and loss rate methodology is as follows:
+As of December 31, 2023 and 2022, the provision matrix and loss rate methodology is as follows:

-Not past due p to 90 days Total
+No ot past due U p to 90 days Total

-At December 31, 2022
+At December 31, 2023

-Expected loss rate 0.10% 0.10%
+Expected loss rate 0 0.0872% 0.0872%

-Total book value \$ 208,283 \$ 61,273 \$ 269,556
+Total book value \$ 78,230 \$ 21,516 \$ 99,746

-Loss allowance (\$ 209) (\$ 61) (\$ 270)
+Loss allowance (\$ 68) (\$ 19) (\$ 87)

+No ot past due U p to 90 days Total

-At December 31, 2021
+At December 31, 2022 No ot past due U p to 90 days Total

-Expected loss rate 0.05% 0.05%
+At December 31, 2022 Expected loss rate ot past due U p to 90 days 0.10% Total

-Total book value \$ 685,970 \$ 23,131 \$ 709,101
+No \$ \$ · · · \$ Total 269,556

-Loss allowance (\$ 343) (\$ 12) (\$ 355)